TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/OptionSplit.rst

-In real life one more thing is important: We often want to have a different properties for the first and the last or odd and even elements. :typoscript:`optionSplit` tries to offer an easy solution for this task as well.
+In real life one more thing is important: We often want to have a different properties for the first and the last or odd and even elements. :typoscript:`optionSplit` tries to offer a solution for this task as well.
 We can specify more than just one shaping of a value for a property.
 Let's describe this as: We have an **input sequence M items**.

 Now we can precisely define what :typoscript:`optionSplit` is.